 With an Editor

-you plan to self-publish or send to an agent or editor?
+title that you plan to self-publish or send to an agent or publisher?
 If so, you need me.

-and I am a freelance writer, copy and content editor, and proofreader with more than twenty-five years of experience.
-I've
+Catanzarite and I am a freelance writer, copy and content editor, and proofreader with more than thirty years of

-Media, Ten Speed Press, and for big-name authors such as Hallie Ephron, Donald Maass, Paula Munier, James
+and Gardens, F+W Media, Ten Speed Press, and for big-name authors such as Hallie Ephron, Donald Maass, Paula

-I am known for my sharp eye, thorough attention
+I am known for my sharp eye, attention to detail,

 In addition to working with large publishing houses,